Hypnotriod/midi-box-stm32/README.md

 MIDI class V1.0 follows the "Universal Serial Bus Device Class Definition for MIDI Devices.
 Release 1.0 Nov 1, 1999"

 User may specify the number of physical/virtual input type `MIDI_IN_PORTS_NUM` ports and output type `MIDI_OUT_PORTS_NUM` ports of the device.
-The `port` means the `cable` number or MIDI Jack associated with the endpoint that is transferring the data.
+The `port` is associated  with the `cable` number in the midi event packet.
 Up to 8 ports of each type supported, but only 12 ports in total.

 ## Configuring user project with STM32CubeMX code generator to use MIDI Device Class Middleware